ballerina-platform/ballerina-distribution/examples/http-header-param/http_header_param.md

 # REST service - Header parameter

 The `@http:header` annotation allows reading header values from the request.
 The annotation can be used to annotate a given resource parameter.
 The name of the parameter must match the name of the header.
 If there is a mismatch, then the header name must be given in the annotation configuration.
-The resource parameter can be a simple type or array type (i.e., `string version` or `string[] versions`).
+The resource parameter can be a simple type or an array type (i.e., `string version` or `string[] versions`).
 If there are many headers to read, a record type can be used as the parameter.
 Unless the parameter is optional (i.e., `string? version`), a `400 Bad Request` response is sent to the client in the absence of the mapping header.

 ::: code http_header_param.bal :::